Chooladeva/lugx-cloud-deployment/README.md

+# Cloud-Native Microservices Deployment with Kubernetes and CI/CD Automatio

-## 1. Introduction
+## Executive Summary
 Lugx Gaming is an online storefront that sells video games, aiming to modernize its platform by moving to a cloud-native infrastructure.
 The main goal of this project was to deploy their existing frontend application together with backend microservices inside a Kubernetes environment, allowing for better scalability, security, and fault tolerance.
 In addition to deploying the application, this project also focused on capturing real-time user interaction data through web analytics and then visualizing this data with Microsoft Power BI to gain useful business insights.
 This report details the design of the system, the technologies employed, the deployment process, the security measures implemented, and the testing methodology.
 It aims to provide a comprehensive understanding of the solution, highlighting both technical and practical considerations.

-## 2. Solution Architecture
+## Solution Architecture
 The architecture is based on microservices, a design pattern where independent services handle specific functions.
 This approach improves flexibility and makes scaling easier, as each service can be managed separately.
-- Frontend: This is the web application interface that users interact with.
+- **Frontend:** This is the web application interface that users interact with.
 Developed by Lugx Gaming, it allows users to browse available games and place orders.
-- Game Service—Created using FastAPI, this service manages game data such as the name, category, release date, and price.
+- **Game Service:** Created using FastAPI, this service manages game data such as the name, category, release date, and price.
 It supports all CRUD (create, read, update, delete) operations and stores data in a PostgreSQL relational database.
-- Order Service—Also implemented using FastAPI, it records orders submitted by users, including cart items and total cost, ensuring transactional consistency with the relational database.
+- **Order Service:** Also implemented using FastAPI, it records orders submitted by users, including cart items and total cost, ensuring transactional consistency with the relational database.
-- Analytics Service—JavaScript embedded in the frontend collects interaction metrics (page views, clicks, scroll depth, session time).
+- **Analytics Service:** JavaScript embedded in the frontend collects interaction metrics (page views, clicks, scroll depth, session time).
 This data is sent to the Analytics Service, which then formats and writes data to ClickHouse using its HTTP API.

-All services are containerized using Docker and orchestrated by Kubernetes (Minikube for development and Google Kubernetes Engine for production).
-An NGINX Ingress controller handles routing and load balancing, exposing the frontend and API endpoints securely.
+**All services are containerized using Docker and orchestrated by Kubernetes (Minikube for development and Google Kubernetes Engine for production).
+An NGINX Ingress controller handles routing and load balancing, exposing the frontend and API endpoints securely.**

 ![Alt text](images/1.png)
 Figure 1- Solution Architecture